 How to keep kitchen faucet rotating smoothly

-Kitchen faucets will at some point not be working smoothly.
+Knowledge on keeping your kitchen faucet rotating smoothly will at some point be very handy.
 They are frequently in use and with time will wear out and require some maintenance work.
 However unlike other areas in the house which can function when broken, the kitchen faucet requires immediate repair.
 The good thing is that with the right tools and knowledge it is easy to repair your faucet without outside help.

 Some of the issues that affect the kitchen faucet include the following: